MadisonAndrew/Summit-App/README.md

     - Click "Start Review" (this will add things to a stack if you have multiple comments to make) otherwise click "Add single comment"
     - When done click the "Review Changes" button (its green) and select Comment/Approve/Request Changes depending on if the PR should be accepted/edited.
 (The person who made a PR will get notification of once you do this)
     - (REPEAT TILL READY TO MERGE)
+    - WHEN IN DOUBT ABOUT THE FOLLOWING STEPS - ask Trace/Andrew for help to reduce merging problems.
+We will be happy to help out :)
     - When ready to merge all you need to do is:
     - Make sure the PR can be automatically merged (if it isn't talk with Trace/Andrew)
     - Make sure the green button says "Squash and Merge" instead of "Create a Merge Commit" or "Rebase and Merge"